opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 Installation Steps:
 -------------------
-To configure Yardstick, InfluxDB and Grafana for KVMFORNFV project following sequence of steps are followed:
+To configure Yardstick, InfluxDB and Grafana for KVM4NFV project following sequence of steps are followed:

 **Note:**

-All the below steps are done as per the script, which is a part of CICD integration.
+All the below steps are done as per the script, which is a part of CICD integration of kvmfornfv.

 .. code:: bash